Slovenská Ľupča

-Slovenská Ľupča is the largest village in the Banská Bystrica District of central Slovakia.
+Slovenská Ľupča (Zólyomlipcse, Slowakisch Liptsch) is the largest village in the Banská Bystrica District of central Slovakia.

 Geography

-The altitude of Slovenská Ľupča ranges from 370 to 699 metres, with the centre of the village lying at 378 metres.
-The municipality covers an area of 33.325 km^{2}.
+The altitude of Slovenská Ľupča ranges from 370 to 699 metres, with the centre of the own residential area lying at 374 metres.
+The municipality covers an area of km^{2}.
 It is situated about 10 km east of Banská Bystrica, in the Hron river valley.
 Slovenská Ľupča is part of two administrative units, the Banská Bystrica District and the Banská Bystrica Region.

 History

 In historical records the village was first mentioned in 1250.
 It was founded on an ancient trade route Via Magna connecting Buda to Kraków.
 The settlement was built around two important political and social centers: a castle and a monastery.
 A favorite residence of the influential noble Magister Donč, Slovenská Ľupča was elevated to a town by Charles I in 1340.
 Slovenská Ľupča lost its town charter in the 19th century.
 The development of the village in the 20th century was connected with the large pharmaceutical factory Biotika built in 1953.